rezamohdev/smooth_card_hover_animation/README.md

-# Nice animation for card or element hover.
+# Project: Nice animation on element hover.

 ### Project feature and tools used